secretstartups/handbook/management/group-retrospectives/index.html.md

-Right now we are leaving it to individual Engineering Managers how they would like to collect retrospective notes - GitLab issues, Google docs, etc. After the retrospective is complete, the Engineering Manager has until the [Retrospective Summary](/handbook/engineering/workflow/#retrospective-summary) (shortly after the 22nd every month) to make relevant notes from the retrospective public.
+Right now we are leaving it to individual Engineering Managers how they would like to collect retrospective notes - GitLab issues, Google docs, etc. After the retrospective is complete, the Engineering Manager has until the [Retrospective Summary](/handbook/engineering/workflow/#retrospective-summary) (shortly after the [monthly release](/handbook/engineering/releases/)) to make relevant notes from the retrospective public.
 Groups are encouraged to link to these notes from their group page in the handbook.